luigiMinardi/luigiMinardi/README.md

 </div>

 ### Here I share my open source projects to the world.
 Make sure to take a glance in some of it, I know that you'll like something.
-I'm a full stack developer, with knowledge in many things.
+I'm a backend developer, with knowledge in many things.
 <div align='center'>

   <a href='https://github.com/luigiMinardi'>